hsnlab/escape/pox/ext/doc/source/index.rst

 If you want to develop on your host machine, you should take care of a user for the netconfd server.
-This user's name and password will be used for the connection establishment between the ESCAPE and the Execution Environments (EE).
+This user's name and password will be used for the connection establishment between ESCAPEv2 and the Execution Environments (EE).

 .. note::

-  This parameters could be change in the global config under the config entry of *VNFStarter Adapter* conveniently.
+  These parameters can be changed conveniently in the global config under the config entry of *VNFStarter Adapter* .

 An another solution is to define a system user for the netconfd.
 To create a user (advisable to use `mininet` as in the Mininet-based VM) use the following commands: